Suprematism Monochromes Nothing Radical Art [Home Page]

 Black Square, 1915

 The suprematist paintings by Kazimir Malevich and his disciples depict constellations of shapes in a white space.
 The shapes and their constellations are defined by an algebra with only one elementary term: the black square.
 The black square is the icon of Suprematism.
 It is the initial symbol of a generative system which generates all suprematist shapes and constellations by means of a repertoire of distortions, displacements, multiplications, alignments and superpositions.
-Malevich never articulated this combinatoric system explicitly; but it is suggested unmistakeably by the didactic arrangement of his booklet "Suprematism: 34 Drawings" (1920).
-The role of the black square in Suprematism is thus analogous to the role of the number zero in Peano arithmetic, or the role of the empty set in the set-theoretical reconstruction of mathematics.
+Malevich never articulated this combinatoric system explicitly; but it is suggested unmistakeably by the didactic arrangement of the drawings in his booklet "Suprematism: 34 Drawings" (1920).
+A very similar sequence appears in the Bauhaus-book Die Gegenstandslose Welt, that Malevich wrote in 1923.
+The square is introduced there as "the fundamental suprematist element" (fig. 67), and the circular disk as "the first shape originating from the square" (fig. 68); the vertical (rectangular) bar is described as "the lengthened suprematist square" (fig. 71).
+The role of the black square in Suprematism is thus analogous to the role of the number zero in Peano arithmetic, or the role of the empty set in the set-theoretical construction of mathematics.

 The various Malevich paintings which display the black square should thus not be viewed as monochromes.
 They depict a very definite thing (the black square), which denotes not the passive openness of an empty space but the infinite generative power of the suprematist algebra.
 It is false and misleading to hang the Black Square next to a monochrome by Rodchenko, Klein or Rauschenberg.
 It is true and enlightening to hang it next to a slashed canvas by Fontana (to point to its violently anti-representational nature, and its ambition to open up 3D and higher-dimensional space), or next to the capital S of Chomskyan grammar (to emphasize the algebraic combinatorics of suprematism).
 This small group show might also include a Byzantine icon depicting Jesus Christ (to highlight the Russian context of this work, and its mystical connotations).